Spectral Triadic Decompositions of Real-World Networks: Wrapping up

 These data structures can be initialized by enumerating all triangles, indexing them, and preparing all the lists.
 This can be done in $O(R)$ time.

 We describe the process to remove an edge from $H$.
-When edge $e$ is removed, we go over all the triangles in $T(H)$ containing $e$.
+When edge $e$ is removed, we go over all the triangles in $T_H$ containing $e$.
 For each such triangle $t$ and edge $e' \in t$, we remove $t$ from the triangle list of $e'$.
 We then update $\wgt(T_H(e'))$ by reducing it by $\wgt(t)$.
 If $\wgt(T_H(e'))$ is less than $\wgt(e)$, we add it to $U$.
-Finally, if the removal of $e$ removes a vertex $v$ from $V(H)$, we remove $v$ from the priority queue $Q$.
+Finally, if the removal of $e$ removes a vertex $v$ from $V_H$ (i.e. $v$ has no edges incident to it remaining in $H$), we remove $v$ from the priority queue $Q$.
 Thus, we can maintain the data structures.
 The running time is $O(|T_H(e)|)$ plus an additional $\log n$ for potentially updating $Q$.
 The total running time for all edge deletes is $O(T + n\log n)$.

 With this setup in place, we discuss how to implement \decompose.
 The cleaning operation in \decompose{} can be implemented by repeatedly deleting edges from the list $U$, until it is empty.

 We now discuss how to implement \extract.
 We will maintain a max priority queue $R$ maintaining the values $\{\rho_w\}$.
 Using $Q$ as defined earlier, we can find the vertex $v$ of minimum degree.
 By traversing its adjacency list in $H$, we can find the set $L$.
 We determine all edges in $L$ by traversing the adjacency lists of all vertices in $L$.
 For each such edge $e$, we enumerate all triangles in $H$ containing $e$.
 For each such triangle $t$ and $w \in t$, we will update the value of $\rho_w$ in $R$.